-But this whole Dutch oven thing had me intrigued.
+But this whole no-knead, Dutch oven thing had me intrigued.
 I had a couple of them and I figured that it would be cool to join in on the craze.
 So I looked up some recipes online to find out about the process and I started to make some loaves.
 But I quickly got bored of making boules all the time.
 I wanted to make baguettes and batards.
 I wanted to make hearty country-style loaves.
 I wanted to make sandwich bread.
 As I started researching Italian bread, I wanted to make some of those ancient loaves.
 I couldn’t do that in a round or oval Dutch oven.

-The limitations of my baking media (Dutch oven) quickly led me to investing in a variety of baking tools and implements.
+The limitations of my baking media (Dutch oven) quickly led me to invest in a variety of baking tools and implements.
 I bought a Fibrament-D baking stone so I could bake multiple loaves at once.
 I bought a spiral dough hook to make my dough mixing more efficient (I still knead by hand, but do the initial mix in my KitchenAid).
 I got different types of pans to cook uniform loaves, etc., etc…

 In other words, I totally geeked out on making bread.
 And as with the great Nancy Silverton, I became absolutely obsessed with dough!
 Yes, it’s only three or four ingredients, but within those ingredients is unimaginable nuance and variation.
 Just changing the hydration a couple of percentage points up or down can have drastic effects on the final product.
-Using different types of flour or flour blends create different tastes and textures.
+Using different types of flour or flour blends creates different tastes and textures.
 It’s mind-blowing and I wanted to learn everything I could about the process!

-So going forward, though I may still write about other topics, this site is going to be devoted to my artisan bread making journey.
+So going forward, though I may still write about other topics, this site is going to be devoted to my artisan bread-making journey.